 Make sure you’ve reviewed all the requirements on your list and have taken every opportunity to prove your capability in that area.

 Include any positive outcomes or successes that resulted from your qualifications.
-For example, if you have completed a Creative Writing course and your story or blog was published online.
+For example, if you have did a Creative Writing course and your story or blog is online.

 5. Prioritise your content and choose the right layout

 Choose the qualifications or training that are most important and include these in a prominent position on your CV.